zhangyaxing12/algrand/doc/kraftchaitin.md

-Using algrand.kraftchaitin.clj
+Using kraftchaitin.clj
 ===

-kraftchaitin.clj contains an implementation of the algorithm in proof of the Machine Existence theorem 2.2.17, pp. 88f in André Nies' *Comutability and Randomness*, Oxford University Press 2009.
-This theorem is more commonly known as the Kraft-Chaitin theorem, as in e.g.
+kraftchaitin.clj contains an implementation of the algorithm in the proof of the Machine Existence theorem 2.2.17, pp. 88f in André Nies' *Comutability and Randomness*, Oxford University Press 2009.
+This theorem is more commonly known as the Kraft-Chaitin theorem, e.g. in Calude's *Information and Randomness*.
+Downey and Hirschfeldt's *Algorithmic Randomness and Complexity* calls it the KC theorem.
-Calude's *Information and Randomness*.
-Downey and Hirschfeldt call it the KC theorem.
+Chaitin provides a version in his *Algorithim Information Theory*.
+See any of these books--especially Downey and Hirschfeldt---for information on the original proof(s) of the theorem.

 ## Examples of suggested usage: